Varicocele

 Symptoms

-• Feeling of heaviness or soreness in the scrotum.
+• Heaviness or soreness in the scrotum

 Diagnosis